You need a mitigation licence if your work will have impacts on European protected species (EPS) that would otherwise be illegal. This includes:

-- references to show that the ecological consultant has the necessary experience to apply for a mitigation licence (references won’t be needed if they’ve held a mitigation licence for the same species in the last 3 years)
+- include references to show that the ecological consultant has the necessary experience to apply for a mitigation licence - references are not needed if they’ve held a mitigation licence for the same species in the last 3 years

-If the application is for a phased or multi-plot development, you should supply:
+If the application is for a phased or multi-plot development, you need to provide:

 - a master plan

 You may need to pay for this licence.

 Natural England will decide whether to issue a licence within 30 working days of receiving your application.

 Use the European protected species (EPS) licensing policies